goostengine/goost-docs/development/godot_development_philosophy.rst

 One way, or no way
 ~~~~~~~~~~~~~~~~~~

-Due to the above, the ability to tweak the engine performance for corner use
+Due to the above, the ability to tweak the engine for corner use cases may be
-cases may be lacking.
-If we take the rendering part, the vision here is that
+lacking.
+If we take the rendering part, the vision here is that ability to
-ability to customize can be achieved with a relatively simple renderer, so that
+customize can be achieved with a relatively simple renderer, so that any
-any renderer engineer can still tweak the rendering by themselves that require
+renderer engineer can still tweak the rendering by themselves that require
 specific functionality in their game projects.

 Likewise, if there are too many different possible approaches to implement